s4zong/extract_COVID19_events_from_Twitter/README.md

 If interested in participating, please [register](https://forms.gle/zUvxLoDohbDmBzuh6) here.
 For any questions related to the shared task, please contact us at [wnut.sharedtask.covid19extract@gmail.com](mailto:wnut.sharedtask.covid19extract@gmail.com).

+2020-09-06: We have started our evaluation period.
+Check detailed information at https://github.com/viczong/extract_COVID19_events_from_Twitter/tree/master/shared_task#evaluation-period-sep-7-2020---sep-11-2020.

 ### Our annotated corpus

 #### About our corpus